DenisKealy/mcm-practicum/docs/blog/blog.md

 ### Network Characteristics from Kumar Et al. 2015

-We are not going to calculate every column below - just the basic ones and most importantly the clustering coefficient with which we can compare our networks with randomly generated networks using the Erdos-R�nyi method for generating random networks.
+We are not going to calculate every column below - just the basic ones and most importantly the clustering coefficient with which we can compare our networks with randomly generated networks using the Erdos-Rényi method for generating random networks.
 From the paper:

 > "The clustering coefficient can be used to differentiate the properties of the nodes from a random network.
 We have calculated the weighted clustering coefficient proposed by Barrat et al.[7]."